Chris56974/Pethreon/REFLECTION.md

 ## Recurring payments?

-Not natively supported on Ethereum.
-There's a few solutions (hacks maybe).
+They're not natively supported on Ethereum.
+There's a few solutions (or hacks).

 ## CSR?
 SSG?
 SSR?

 I don't think I'll need a server.
+I think this will be a CSR with the client pulling data from the blockchain.

 ## Caching (localstorage vs indexedDB)